jarthursantos/pipedrive-bling-integration/README.md

 ## Getting Started

+After clone this repository and open that in you prefer terminal

 ### Environment

 - Setup a complete [NodeJS](https://www.nodejs.org/) development environment

+- Execute `yarn` or `npm install` to download all dependencies

 - Copy `.env.example` to `.env` file
   - Unix you can execute this in root directory `cp .env.example .env`